5 Early Signs of COPD Every Older Adult Should Know

 Smoking cigarettes, especially long term, is the most common cause of chronic obstructive pulmonary disease (COPD), a group of lung diseases that make it hard to breathe.
 But even if you’ve never touched a cigarette in your life—or you quit years ago—you may still be at risk for developing the condition.

 That’s particularly true as you get older.
-The prevalence of COPD in people over age 65 is estimated to be about 14 percent, compared with 9 percent in those age 40 to 65.
-The majority of people living with COPD either smoke or used to smoke, but it’s also seen in those with long-term exposure to other irritants like air pollution, and there may be a genetic component.
+The prevalence of COPD in people over age 65 is estimated to be about 14%, compared with 9% in those age 40 to 65.
+The majority of people living with COPD either smoke, or used to smoke, but it’s also seen in those with long-term exposure to other irritants like air pollution.
+There may also be a genetic component.

 No matter what the underlying cause might be, COPD is typically one or both of two conditions, according to Scott Kaiser, M.D., a geriatrician at Providence Saint John’s Health Center in California: